Lenni Hämeenaho: Porin Ässät (2022–2025)

 Hämeenaho with Porin Ässät in 2022.

-In April 2022, Hämeenaho signed a three-year contract with Ässät's senior club in the Liiga.
-He made his Liiga debut at 17 years old on September 14, 2022, in the opening game of the 2022–23 season against Tampereen Ilves.
-Playing right wing on Ässät's fourth line with Kalle Myllymaa and Niklas Appelgren, Hämeenaho had 13 minutes of ice time.
-He scored his first goal in the league on October 29, 2022, in a 4–3 loss to KooKoo.
-He recorded 2 goals and a plus-minus of +3, and was named the third star of the match.
-He finished the season with 21 points in 51 games, plus 4 points in 8 playoff games.
-On July 29, 2023, Hämeenaho was selected 58th overall by the New Jersey Devils in the 2023 NHL Entry Draft.
+In April 2022, Hämeenaho signed a three-year Liiga contract with the HC Ässät.
+He made his professional debut at the age of 17 in the opening round of the 2022–23 season on September 14, 2022, away against Ilves.
+Hämeenaho was assigned on the right wing of the fourth line alongside Kalle Myllymaa and Niklas Appelgren.
+He received 13.26 minutes of ice time in the game.
+Hämeenaho scored his first two goals on October 29, 2022, away against KooKoo.
+He was involved in every goal for his team in the game, which ended in a 3–4 loss.
+Miika Katajainen selected him as the third star of the game.
+Hämeenaho established himself in the Ässät third line, playing a total of 51 regular season games with 21 points and eight playoff games with four points during his rookie season.
+Hämeenaho tied for the team's top scorer in the playoffs with Joachim Rohdin and Jesse Joensuu.
+On July 29, 2023, Hämeenaho was selected 58th overall by the New Jersey Devils in the 2023 NHL entry draft.

 Hämeenaho began the 2023–24 season on a hot streak, leading Ässät with nine goals and 14 points in the first 18 games.
 Slowing down somewhat over the rest of the year, he finished with 14 goals and 31 points in 45 games, and Ässät missed the playoffs by just two points.
-Joining Ässät's under-20 team for their playoffs, Hämeenaho recorded 12 points in 6 games en route to a championship victory.
+Joining Ässät's under-20 team for their playoffs, Hämeenaho recorded 12 points in six games en route to a championship victory.
+The following 2024–25 season, Hämeenaho established himself as a leading forward for Ässät, as he led the team in goals with 20 and was second in points with 51 just behind linemate Jan-Mikael Järvinen.
+Hämeenaho scored four points in two Winter Classic games against Satakunnan derby rivals Rauman Lukko in January 2025.

 New Jersey Devils (2025–present)

 Hämeenaho signed a three-year, entry-level contract with his draft club, the New Jersey Devils, on May 8, 2025.
 On October 6, he was named to the team's opening night roster, however the following day he was assigned to the Utica Comets, the Devils' American Hockey League (AHL) affiliate.
+He made his NHL debut on January 19, 2026, in a 2–1 victory over the Calgary Flames.
+Four days later, he scored his first NHL goal before adding his first assist in a 5–4 victory over the Vancouver Canucks.